OpenSextant/Xponents/README.md

        */
     }

-    /* "Do something" might produce this output:  print the location found could be reverse geocoded to Arnold, CA, US
+    /* "Do something" might produce this output:  print the location found could
-     * The loop makes more sense if your document contains many coordinates.
+     *  be reverse geocoded to Arnold, CA, US
      */
      -=-=-=-=-=-=-==-=-=-=-=-=-=
         FOUND: 39.56N, -123.45W @(33:49) matched by DD-02